taiseit/sanleandrocs.github.io/lessons/lesson-01.md

 ## Processing Lesson and Tasks

 A. Opening Screen
+   1. Click 'Create a Sketch'.
-   1. Click play and you will circles appear on your screen wherever your mouse is.
+   2. Click play on the top black bar and you will have circles appear on your screen wherever your mouse is.
       - Inside the code (</>), you'll find a setup function and a draw function that contains code.
       - Look up documentation by searching in taskbar tab labeled reference.
 For instance, if you look up `setup()`, you get [here](http://p5js.org/reference/#/p5/setup).
          - Note that there is an **example**, a **description** of the function, and **syntax** (rules to make the computer understand what you want to write.
 You will spend a lot of time looking at your code and